St George's German Lutheran Church: Restoration

-Having fallen out of use by the congregation it was transferred in 1995 to the Historic Chapels Trust who understood a programme of conservative restoration and repair costing £600,000 generously assisted by English Heritage and a number of private foundations including the St Paul's German Evangelical Church Trust Trust.
-Work included major roof repairs and delicate repairs to the brick walls which were showing signs of movement.
+Having fallen out of use by the congregation it was transferred in 1995 in a poor state of repair to the Historic Chapels Trust, who initiated a programme of restoration and repair costing £865,000, generously assisted by the Heritage Lottery Fund, English Heritage and foundations including the St Paul's German Evangelical Reformed Church Trust.
+Works included re-roofing and delicate stabilisation of the brick walls which were moving out of the vertical.
 The restoration was supervised by conservation architects Thomas Ford and Partners with structural engineers Alan Baxter Associates.

 Current uses

-The church is hired for organ recitals, filming, rehearsals and castings, concerts, occasional acts of worship by various congregations without their own church and for secular events, income from which helps to maintain the structure, as the church is not endowed.
-The vestry serves as an office of Historic Chapels Trust.
-The church Committee Room, named the Maezold Zimmer after a former pastor, is available for hire.
+The church is used for worship and the organ continues to be used regularly for services, teaching and the monthly series of Organ Vespers.
+An active committee of Friends of St George's German Lutheran Church organises monthly talks to give the public access and to raise funds for the maintenance of this historic building. put on public events at the church and welcome new members.
+The church is available for guided group visits by appointment and has regular open days throughout the year.

 Couples eligible to be married in Tower Hamlets may have religious marriages here and ceremonies may be conducted in German, English or Latin.

-An active committee of Friends of St George's put on public events at the church and welcome new members.
-The church is available for guided group visits by appointment and has regular open days throughout the year.

-St. George's German Lutheran Church is currently being restored to its original purpose of being a worship space.
-Holy Word Lutheran Church now holds services weekly on Sundays at 11 AM.
-After services, attendees can participate in informal social gatherings.
-The restoration aims to reestablish the church as a community center for worship and fellowship.